CalebMorris/react-moment-proptypes/README.md

 # Tests

-Tests were approached with `jsdom` and React's test utility renderer
+Tests were approached with `enzyme` and React's test utility renderer

 - `npm test` for running unit tests
 - `npm run coverage` for current test coverage